Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 We now provide a more detailed description of relational DBMSs.
 Relational DBMSs implement the relational data model, in which data are represented as sets of records organized in tables.
-This model is particularly well suited for the structured, regular data with which we frequently deal in the social sciences; we discuss in Section [4.5](#sec:db:nosql){reference-type="ref" reference="sec:db:nosql"} alternative data models, such as those used in
+This model is particularly well suited for the structured data with which we frequently deal in the social sciences; we discuss in Section [4.5](#sec:db:nosql){reference-type="ref" reference="sec:db:nosql"} alternative data models, such as those used in